-Simon Spence QC undertakes an even mix of prosecuting and defending Crime work across East Anglia and London.
+Simon Spence KC undertakes an even mix of prosecuting and defending Crime work across East Anglia and London.

 Before taking silk, he worked regularly as a leading junior and often led in high-profile cases.
 In 2008 he was the prosecution junior in the successful prosecution of Steve Wright, the man accused of murdering five Ipswich women.

 Simon is a formidable advocate and a fierce defender.